andypeng93/King_County_Housing_Prices/README.md

 ```

 ├── README.md                       <- The top-level README for reviewers of this project.
-├── main_notebook.ipynb             <- narrative documentation of analysis in jupyter notebook
+├── Housing_Prices.ipynb             <- narrative documentation of analysis in jupyter notebook
 ├── presentation.pdf                <- pdf version of project presentation
 └── images
     └── images                          <- both sourced externally and generated from code